Dyson Micro 1.5KG vs V8

 8. Extension wand

-It’s the most expensive V8 option, but it offers the most number of tools.
+It’s the most expensive V8 option, but it offers the most tools.

-The Dyson Micro won’t have as much tools out of the box, but it’s enough for most tasks.
+The Dyson Micro won’t have as many tools out of the box, but it’s enough for most tasks.

 Dyson Micro tools out of the box